matthewcn56/whatcha-up-to-mattchoo/_posts/2021-09-09-summer-fun.md

 ---
 layout: post
 title: "Not Hot Boi Summer"
-tags: balance entertainment
+tags: balance entertainment quantified
 ---

-Spending my first college summer at home and not able to go out was mentally draining, here's a breakdown of things I did to stay sane!
+Spending my first college summer at home and not able to go out was mentally draining, here's a breakdown of things I did alone to stay sane!